 Sunday, March 18, 2012

 SPECIAL Kitchen Goddess note: In the spirit of getting other pieces of my life in order, I finally bit the bullet and organized the list of recipes I’ve posted on this blog.
-You’ll find it at the bottom right column – after the “Blogs I follow” section.
+You’ll find them on the "Recipes" tab at the top of this page.

 I can’t tell you what I had for breakfast.
 Not won’t, or shouldn’t – I don’t actually know what it was.
 It started with cottage cheese; that much I’m sure of.
 But I don’t like cottage cheese enough to eat it straight, so I often add some flavor.
 Salsa is a great accompaniment, as is Melissa Clark’s Green Tomato and Lemon Marmalade.
 But lately, I’ve noticed how overstuffed my refrigerator is with various leftovers and the leftovers of the things I’ve made with the first leftovers.
 (My friend Joy says her mother was so good at this process that no one in her family could ever remember what the original meal was.)